The foramen ovale is an opening in the part of the heart that

 separates the upper right and left chambers (atria).
 In a fetus, this opening

 has a flap of tissue that acts like a one-way door—it allows blood to flow to the left side of the heart without going to the lungs,

 and it is kept open by the pressure of the blood that passes through it.

 Normally, when the baby is born and takes his or her first breath,

 blood begins to flow through the lungs, and the foramen ovale closes within a

 few days.
 Sometimes, this opening remains open (patent) and is called a patent foramen ovale.
 A patent foramen ovale is also called a PFO.
 A PFO happens in about 2 out of 10 people.

-A patent foramen ovale is typically not treated and does not cause problems.
-But it might be treated if other heart defects are present or you had a stroke caused by a blood clot.
+A PFO usually does not cause problems.
+It might need treatment if other heart defects are present or if you had a stroke caused by a blood clot.
 Treatment includes a catheter procedure or surgery to close the opening in the heart.

 John Pope, MD - Pediatrics & Larry A. Latson, MD - Pediatric Cardiology

 How this information was developed to help you make better health decisions.